Bukho-Cosa/Bukho-Cosa/README.md

 - I am a student in a Software Development bootcamp at Codespace ZA and will be getting a certificate in December 2022.

 - I'm really excited to be learning how to code and different coding languages.
 After starting a web development course on Coursera, I decided to move to Codespace where I could learn in a more structured environment and more languages.
+- My first ever project was making a webpage about myself on Codepen https://codepen.io/BukhoCosa/pen/yLpqNXe
 - Outside the world of tech I really like to crochet and design clothing, I will occasionally draw something that isn't clothing but I prefer to draw outfits.
 - I like watching stand-up comedy and listening to finance podcasts but the books I read are more often than not historical fiction or self-help.